james-willis/button_pressr/README.md

 single page app that shows all active users who has pressed the button since they've loaded the page.
 The idea for this site was inspired by a recent post on reddit's /r/node community.

-## Bugs/Todos

-* Bundle both servers into a single command

 ## Install

 ### Prerequisites